South East Staffordshire Association of National Trust Members

 World of Wedgwood, based in Barlaston near Stoke on Trent is a combination of factory, museum, retail outlets, dining and much more.

-Our visit will begin with a 45 minute factory tour where our guide will lead us through the manufacturing process of Wedgwood Jasper Ware and China, watching the skilled workforce in action.
+Our visit began with a guided 45 minute factory tour through the manufacturing process of Wedgwood Jasper Ware and China, watching the skilled workforce in action.

 Tuesday 10th June Catton Hall and Gardens, near Alrewas (ref: car06/25)

-We last visited Catton Hall on a balmy evening in August 2016 and the owners Robin and Katie Neilson are now retired from the Cattton Estate business interests, but Katie has agreed to arrange a guided tour of the hall and gardens for us in 2025.
+We last visited Catton Hall on a balmy evening in August 2016 and the owners Robin and Katie Neilson are now retired from the Cattton Estate business interest but agreed to arrange a guided tour of the hall and gardens for us in 2025.

 Thursday 24th July Wenlock Abbey, Much Wenlock (ref: car07/25)